foreverbell/fm-client/README.md

 # fm-client

-Under construction.
+Under development.

 The backend is nearly complete, and I am working on the frontend.